yegor256/blog/_drafts/_refactoring.md

 Most classes (and methods) come without any documentation, especially if we are talking about closed-source commercial code.
-We are lucky if the classes have more or less descriptive names and are rather small and cohesive.
+We are lucky if the classes have more or less descriptive names and are small and cohesive.

 {% badge /images/2015/04/book-legacy.jpg 96 http://amzn.to/1SdcZ8M %}